mengchenwang/CV/README.md

 * Starting out as a translator in 2010, I developed my technical skills and became a Localisation Engineer at Canon in 2014
 * Further developed my technical skills to work in firmware, software and websites localiastion at Canon
-* Self-taught graphic design and used my skills professionally at Canon - my design work has been used in Canon websites, E-commerance sites, apps and internal & external communication across EMEA.
+* Self-taught graphic and digital design and used my skills professionally at Canon - my design work has been used in Canon websites, E-commerance sites, apps and internal & external communication across EMEA.

 #### Initiative